xephoid/fractured-fist/FRACTURED-FIST-CAMPAIGN-MODE.md

 **Theme**: Prove your power and dominance

 **Adaptive Setup:**
-- Use player's highest faction standing between Neon Dragons and Titan Entertainment
+- Use player's highest faction standing between Uncounted and Titan Entertainment
 - If both equal, player chooses

 **Challenge:**